DavidAnson/vscode-markdownlint/CONTRIBUTING.md

 The short explanation is that doing otherwise eventually leads to inconsistent behavior and broken functionality.
 (See [Pin your npm/yarn dependencies][pin-dependencies] for a longer explanation.)

+Run basic tests via `npm test`.
-Run tests before sending a pull request via `npm test` in the [usual manner][npm-scripts].
+Run UI tests via `npm run test-ui`.
-Tests should all pass on all platforms.
+Lint by running `npm run lint`.

-Pull requests should contain a single commit.
+Pull requests should contain a single commit that addresses a single issue.
 If necessary, squash multiple commits before creating the pull request and when making changes.
 (See [Git Tools - Rewriting History][rewriting-history] for details.)